 A requirement such as STRENGTH>40 refers to the total STRENGTH of the Away Team or crew.
 When requirements or targets include attributes, apply any relevant attribute modifiers, such as Lower Decks, phasers, The Emissary, etc. A requirement for a personnel type, such as MEDICAL, may be met by either a skill or a classification, unless otherwise specified.
-A requirement for multiples of a skill such as "2 Navigation", may be met by two personnel with Navigation or by one personnel with Navigation x2.
+A requirement for multiples of a skill, such as "2 Navigation", may be met by two personnel with Navigation x2.
 (However, a requirement for "a personnel with 2 Navigation" must be met by a single personnel.)

 If a card "doubles a dilemma's effects" (Howard Heirloom Candle), it doubles only the results, e.g., kills two personnel instead of one.
-If a card "doubles a dilemma" (Taar, Lore), it doubles all features of the dilemma (requirements, results, point values).
-If a dilemma is affected by a card that adds or subtracts requirements, add or subtract first, then double.
+If a card "doubles a dilemma" (Taar, Lore), it doubles all features of the

+(Taar, Lore), it doubles all features of the dilemma (requirements, results, point values).
+If a dilemma is affected by a card that adds or subtracts requirements and another that doubles requirements, add or subtract first, then double.
 A requirement may not be reduced below zero.

 Only personnel in the crew or Away Team attempting the mission may trigger, be targeted by, overcome, nullify, or cure a dilemma during the mission attempt.
 Personnel who are "stopped," disabled, in stasis, intruders, etc. are not affected by dilemma text targeting "crew," "entire crew," "all crew," "Away Team," or "entire Away Team" (which refer only to the crew or Away Team facing the dilemma).
-If a dilemma "stops," disables, or places in stasis part of the crew

-(which refer only to the crew or Away Team facing the dilemma).
 If a dilemma "stops," disables, or places in stasis part of the crew or Away Team, they are no longer participating in the attempt and thus may not affect or be affected by subsequent dilemmas.
 If personnel are placed or "held" with a dilemma atop a mission, "held by aliens," etc., they may not use (or share) their skills or attributes.